What is KITENGE

 DUTCH WAX PRINT

-KITENGE, ANKARA or the DUTCH WAX PRINT are all names for the African cotton with prints.
-This fabric has a rich history which has a lot to do with the entrepreneurial, trading sipirit of the Dutch.
+KITENGE, ANKARA or the DUTCH WAX PRINT are all names for the African print cotton.
+This fabric has a rich history strongly related with the entrepreneurial, trading spirit of the Dutch.

 The beginning of the story lays with the colonisation of the Dutch East-Indies (Indonesia).
 One printing machine in Holland, family in Java, the inspiring batik technique and the ideas started flowing.
 The Netherlands started using the technique to introduce their own prints to the market.
 These became more and more popular and, following several ups and downs, Holland started exporting these fabrics to Europe and Asia.
 When the fabric with prints entered Africa it was love at first sight.
 Africa adopted it and made it its own.
 Nowadays the Dutch Wax Print is produced in different parts of Africa and the world.